Funding Sources for Mental Health

 7. Title VIII—Impact Aid

-Options for Funding in 2023
+Options for Mental Health Funding in 2024-2025

 1. Greenlights Grant Initiative: The Greenlights Grant Initiative is focused on raising awareness about school safety grants, equipping school districts with resources and tools for successful applications, and ensuring continuous and more equitable federal funding for school safety.